 Mentors: Amina Zoubeidi

-- Neuroendocrine prostate cancer (NEPC) is a highly aggressive and lethal form of hormone therapy-resistant prostate cancer, for which there are currently no effective treatments.
+- Neuroendocrine prostate cancer (NEPC) is a highly aggressive and lethal form of prostate cancer that is resistant to hormone therapy.

 2019 David Fleischer- PCF Young Investigator Award

 Chemo-Hormonal-Immunotherapy in Metastatic Hormone Sensitive Prostate Cancer

 - There have been significant advances in cancer immunotherapy in recent years, specifically with immune checkpoint inhibitors.
 However, while these agents are effective and can even be curative in a variety of malignancies, their use has not yet been optimized in prostate cancer.